sindastra/CPPaste4/README.md

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/W7W215OZB)
 # CPPaste4

-**CPPaste4** is a minimalistic web-app used to store and share code pastes. **Kind of like GitHub's Gists!**
+The name is derived from **CPP** (**C++**) and **Paste**! is a minimalistic web-app used to store and share code pastes. **Kind of like GitHub's Gists!**

+### Written in pure PHP with features including but not limited to:

+ - Honeypot to avoid spam
+ - Requiring no database server
+ - Saving pastes as compressed files
+ - No config needed (config optionally possible)
+ - No PHP dependencies (only core PHP required)
+ - No JavaScript
+ - Easy deployment to web server
+ - Wide range of browser support

 It supports all modern browsers but also a bunch of old ones, down to IE8!
 It also runs on IE6 but that's not officially supported...
 IE8 is supported for fun.
-But you should not be using IE8 in 2019... really.
+But you should not be using IE8 in 2019... really. :wink:

-The name is derived from **CPP** (**C++**) and **Paste**!

-It's called version **4** as it's the fourth version I'm writing from scratch (each being completely different and with a different goal, this one to be minimalistic) and this version is the first to be open source!
-See the [Wiki](https://github.com/sindastra/CPPaste4/wiki) for more info.

 # Getting it